wbcomdesigns/buddypress-check-in/readme.txt

 = How to set location at profile page? =

-The plugin provides extended xprofile location field to set location at BuddyPress edit profile page.
+The plugin provides xprofile location field to set location at BuddyPress edit profile page.

 = How to go for any custom development? =